With so many types of choices when purchasing a new television, TV connectors and ports can be incredibly confusing.

 But there is a logic behind all those different cables connected to the television.

-In these TV connectors and ports infographic, Multimedia Tech covers all the kind of connections then explains their functionality in a simple way to understand how electronics systems are integrated.
+In these TV connectors and ports infographic, Multimedia Tech covers all the kind of connections then explains their functionality to understand how electronics systems are integrated.

 Today’s new televisions are equipped with different types of connectors and ports.
 Figuring out what connects where can be confusing.